awortmann/awortmann.github.io/_pages/research.md

 nav: true
 ---

-This website presents selected research topics and related publicaitons.
-The full list of publications is available from my [publications](../publications/) website.
+This website presents selected research topics and related publications.
+The full list of publications is available from my [publications](../publications) website.

 ## Automotive Systems Engineering